 As part of its policy to review the safety standards of all herbicides every 15 years, the EPA opened paraquat for review in 2017 and has until October 2022 to make a decision on its future use.
 During this period of review, the EPA evaluates available scientific literature, coordinates with relevant federal agencies, and considers letters and comments from the public.
 Since MJFF first opened the petition in July 2017, Parkinson's community members have steadily added their names to advocate for paraquat to be prohibited in the United States.
 The signatures submitted by MJFF will be included as part of the EPA's assessment of the safety of paraquat.

 MJFF works to ensure policymakers understand the latest Parkinson's science to inform their decision-making and to safeguard the health of all Americans, both with and without Parkinson's disease.
 Paraquat has been associated with increased PD risk across many scientific studies.
-One such study from the University of California, Los Angeles, and the University of Southern California found that people exposed to paraquat at a younger age -- in their teen or young adult years -- had an increased Parkinson's risk of 200 to 600 percent, depending on the overall years of exposure.
+One such study from the University of California, Los Angeles, and the University of Southern California found that people exposed to paraquat at a younger age -- in their teen or young adult years -- had an increased Parkinson's risk of 100 to 500 percent, depending on overall exposure.
 In July 2017, the Foundation's Unified Parkinson's Advocacy Council sent a letter to the EPA detailing these and other recent scientific findings on paraquat exposure and Parkinson's risk.

 "More research is needed to fully understand the complexities of Parkinson's disease, but strong data has associated several chemicals, including paraquat, with increased disease risk," said Caroline Tanner, MD, PhD, professor of neurology at the University of California, San Francisco.
 "Science shows the effects of these chemicals can be mitigated, and possibly prevented, but we need the support of policymakers to remove these harmful substances that can negatively impact the health of Americans."